hazelcast/hazelcast-jet-reference-manual/src/Modules.md

 `hazelcast-jet-hadoop` module provides read and write capabilities to [Apache Hadoop](http://hadoop.apache.org/).

- `ReadHdfsP` and `WriteHdfsP` classes provide source and sink processors which can be used for reading and writing, respectively.
+ The `ReadHdfsP` and `WriteHdfsP` classes provide source and sink processors which can be used for reading and writing, respectively.
 The processors take a `JobConf` as parameters which can be used to specify the `InputFormat`, `OutputFormat` and their respective paths.